Efficient quantum state tomography with convolutional neural networks: Introduction

 A new class of variational ansatz functions, which has been employed for QST recently are neural network quantum states (NQS) \cite{Carleo2017, Torlai2018, Torlai2020}.
-The exploration of NQS is motivated by universal approximation theorems \cite{Hornik1989, Hornik1991} and the observation that many NQS can efficiently encode volume-law entanglement and thereby have higher representational power compared to most tensor-network based approaches \cite{sharir_neural_2021, Deng2017} as well as a favorable generalization to higher dimensions.
+The exploration of NQS is motivated by universal approximation theorems \cite{Hornik1989, Hornik1991} and the observation that many NQS can efficiently encode volume-law entanglement and thereby have higher representational power compared to most tensor-network based approaches \cite{Deng2017, huangNeuralNetworkRepresentation2021, sharir_neural_2021} as well as a favorable generalization to higher dimensions.
 These emerging neural network QST (NN-QST) approaches \cite{Torlai2018, Torlai2020, Carrasquilla2019, torlai_precise_2020, Cha2020, smith_efficient_2021, melkani_eigenstate_2020, huang_investigating_2021} are starting to receive attention from the experimental communities with applications to Rydberg-, trapped-ion and optical systems \cite{Palmieri2020, Torlai2019, neugebauer_neural_2020, tiunov_experimental_2020}.
+We note that neural networks have also been applied to quantum state readout tasks without relying on NQS \cite{ahmedQuantumStateTomography2021, lohani_machine_2020, quekAdaptiveQuantumState2021, lodeOptimizedObservableReadout2021}, which we, however, exclude from our definition of NN-QST, since our focus is on efficient variational methods.